sajithab26/valtech/README.md

 #

-The tests are written in python in windows platform.
+The tests are written in python on windows platform.